tclvisais a standard Tcl extension providing a binding

 # assert signal

-Asserts software or hardware trigger.
+visa::assert-intr-signal $vi $visa::ASSERT_USE_ASSIGNEDAsserts software or hardware trigger.
 This command is a front-end for

-- channel containing reference to a VISA
+`visa::assert-trigger session protocol`session - channel containing reference to a VISA

-resource session opened by visa::open
+resource session opened by visa::open.

-- Trigger protocol to use during assertion.
+protocol - Trigger protocol to use during assertion.

 Valid value is one of the predefined visa::TRIG_PROT_xxx